 Philonise Floyd: 'It's just a lot of pain right now'

-The brother of George Floyd and the family's lawyer Ben Crump spoke to the BBC about the impact his death has had on the world.
+The brother of George Floyd and the family's lawyer spoke to the BBC about the impact his death has had on the world.

-In conversation with Katty Kay, Philonise said his brother was "mild mannered" and would be "humbled" to see such change in the world.

-George Floyd was killed in police custody on 25 May, sparking protests around the world.

 -